Colorful Art Journaling: An Escape to a Happy, Magical Place

 Am I ready to have fun!?

 And keep in mind it’s not necessary to show your work to anyone, but if you feel the need, please do not give a hoot to their opinion.
 Allow no judgment from others or yourself just relax and enjoy.
-Make your journaling a gift from you, for you.
+Make your art journal a gift from you, for you.

 The world’s current challenges can be stressful and that’s why it’s important to take a break whenever possible and get into the groove of colorful journaling.
 Connect to your soul—invite your inner-kid to play and escape to a happy, magical place.